 If you've never worked with us, or if your contact information has changed, please grab a copy of our Customer Information Form.
 You can send a completed copy to us by mail, email, or fax.
 (Note: TAMU customers can skip this step and the next and proceed to "Sample Submission.")

 In order for us to do an analysis in advance of payment (extending credit), our University requires that we have a Testing Agreement signed by both parties.
-To make this easy, the TAMU contracts office has pre-approved a standardized one-page Testing Agreement.
+To make this easy, the TAMU contracts office has pre-approved a standardized two-page Testing Agreement.
 This is also available from the Forms menu.
 The standard agreement period is for the current fiscal year (September to August).
 Longer agreement periods are welcomed.
 Other terms can be negotiated, but the legal review process can cause delays.

 For both TAMU and external customers, submitting samples for NAA is a simple procedure.
 A Sample Submission Form should be completed for each set of samples that are sent to us.
 You can email it or send a printed copy with your samples.
 Our shipping address is found at the top of the Sample Submission Form and on our Contact page.